ocramz/sparse-linear-algebra/README.md

 The module `Numeric.LinearAlgebra.Sparse` contains the user interface.

-### Creation and pretty-printing
+### Creation of sparse data

-To create a sparse matrix from an array of its entries we use `fromListSM` :
+The `fromListSM` function creates a sparse matrix from an array of its entries we use :

     fromListSM :: Foldable t => (Int, Int) -> t (IxRow, IxCol, a) -> SpMatrix a